-NEW!
-California has a new Blueprint for a Safer Economy for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
+California has a Blueprint for a Safer Economy for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
 Every county in California is assigned to a tier based on its rate of new cases and positivity.
 At a minimum, counties must remain in a tier for at least 3 weeks before moving forward.
-Data is reviewed weekly and tiers are updated on Tuesdays (beginning September 8th).
+Data is reviewed weekly and tiers are updated every Tuesday.
 To move forward, a county must meet the next tier’s criteria for two consecutive weeks.
 If a county’s metrics worsen for two consecutive weeks, it will be assigned a more restrictive tier.

 |New Cases||Recovered||Deaths||Tests Received|